-This tool will calculate the force generated by a pressure acting over a specified surface area and display a dynamic conversion scale for each set of chosen parameters.
+This tool will calculate the force generated by a pressure acting over a specified surface area and display two dynamic conversion scales for each input parameter.

-For example you could use this calculator to determine to force generated by a hydraulic ram, or you could determine the necessary weight to generate a calibration pressure on a deadweight tester.
+For example you could use this calculator to determine the force generated by a hydraulic ram, or you could determine the necessary weight to generate a calibration pressure on a deadweight tester.

 Enter the reading in any units for the applied pressure.